lasiporu1/CHHMS-CAPD/INDEX.md

 ## 🎉 You're All Set!

-Your Hospital Patient Management System is complete, documented, and ready to use.
+Your Woard & Clinic Management System is complete, documented, and ready to use.

 ### Start Now:
 1. Open QUICK_START.md